-Two categories are used to explain instances in which a medical group is not rated for Total Cost of Care:
+The following is used to explain instances in which a medical group is not rated for Total Cost of Care:

-- Not Willing to Report: Medical group declined to report its results. - Not Enough Data to Score Reliably: Medical group score is not reported because there were not enough members enrolled for reliable measurement.
+Not Enough Data to Score Reliably: Medical group score is not reported because there were not enough members enrolled for reliable measurement.
 This label is also used when a medical group's members are highly concentrated in one plan and the reported result may disclose proprietary information.